 Reasonably foreseeable future actions that would affect public safety include oil and gas extraction, leasable solid mineral development, and locatable and saleable mineral development.
 In terms of public safety, transportation accidents were a leading cause of injury and death in Wyoming in 2018 (Edwards 2020).
 Reasonably foreseeable oil and gas development provides an indicator of potential increases in transportation in the state.
 Reasonably foreseeable oil and gas development totals an estimated 34,863 wells over the life of the WPCI.
 Cumulatively, travel while working in these developments is the highest cause of injuries and/or mortalities (see Section 4.17, Transportation).
 Note that all proposed projects would be subject to federal, state, and local regulations and industry standards that focus on worker health and safety protection.
-Project features would include measures to avoid or minimize health and safety risks or degradation of resources that would lead to health and safety risks.
+Project features would lead to health and safety risks.
 However, based on existing data, that would not completely remove this cumulative risk.